KumoCorp/kumomta/docs/reference/kumo/configure_local_logs.md

 The keys of the `per_record` table must correspond to one of the record types listed below, or the special `Any` key which can be used to match any record type that was not explicitly listed.
+The values of the `per_record` table are `LogRecordParams` have the following fields and values:

+* `suffix` - a string to append to the generated segment file name.
+  For example, `suffix = '.csv'` will generate names like `20230306-022811.csv`.
+* `log_dir` - specify an alternative log directory for this type
+* `enable` - defaults to `true`.
+If you set it to `false`, records of this type will not be logged
+* `segment_header` - ({{since('dev', inline=True)}}) text that will be written
+  out to each newly opened segment file.
+Useful for emitting eg: a CSV header line.
+* `template` - the template to use to format the log line.
+Continue reading below for more information.

 The [Mini Jinja](https://docs.rs/minijinja/latest/minijinja/) templating engine is used to evalute logging templates.
 The full supported syntax is [documented